owens1127/next-bungie-auth/README.md

 }: {
   children: React.ReactNode;
 }) {
-  // Optional: to avoid round trips, grab the session from the cookies at the time of the request const serverSession = await getServerSession();
+  // Optional: to avoid extra round trips, grab the session from the cookies at the time of the request const serverSession = getServerSession();

   return (
     <html lang="en">